Slava Voynov: Playing career

 Voynov's first and second career NHL goals were both scored on 27 October 2011, against Kari Lehtonen of the Dallas Stars.
 On 11 June 2012, Voynov won the Stanley Cup with the Kings in his first NHL season.
 Voynov had an impressive rookie season with the Kings, but with the 2012–13 NHL season delayed due to a lockout, he was reassigned to Manchester to start the year.
-In the 2013 Stanley Cup playoffs, Voynov set a new Kings record for number of goals scored by a defenceman in one playoff season, scoring his fifth of the playoffs in Game 3 of the Western Conference finals against the Chicago Blackhawks.
+In the 2013 Stanley Cup playoffs, Voynov set a new Kings record for number of goals scored by a defenceman in one playoff season, scoring his fifth of the playoffs in game three of the Western Conference final against the Chicago Blackhawks.

 On 18 June 2013, in the subsequent off-season, Voynov and the Kings agreed on a six-year, $25 million contract extension worth an annual average value of $4.16 million.

 Arrest and suspension

 On 20 October 2014, Voynov was suspended indefinitely pending an investigation by the NHL after being arrested on misdemeanor domestic violence charges against his wife Marta Varlamova.
 On 20 November 2014, the Los Angeles County prosecutor announced that Voynov would be charged with "one felony count of corporal injury to a spouse with great bodily injury."
 Although Voynov was indefinitely suspended from the league, the Los Angeles Kings attempted to circumvent that by having Voynov attend a team practice.
 The Kings were later fined $100,000 for their misdemeanor.

 The NHL does not have a policy on domestic violence charges; however, Voynov's suspension was justified under the collective bargaining agreement of the NHL.
 Although the CBA does not outline cases specific to Voynov and domestic violence, the league is able to suspend players while they are part of a criminal investigation.
 Under section 18-A.5, "The league may suspend the player pending the league's formal review and disposition of the matter where the failure to suspend the player during this period would create a substantial risk of material harm to the legitimate interests and/or reputation of the league."
 If convicted, Voynov risked up to nine years in prison and the possibility to be deported back to Russia.
 Voynov only suited up for six games for the Los Angeles Kings in the 2014–2015 season, but he still received a full salary.
 Voynov was paid while he was under investigation by the league; however, he was banned from participating in any team activities while serving his suspension.

 Voynov pleaded not guilty to the charges of domestic violence on 1 December 2014.